 Paige Davis is tangled between two webs.
 Davis is an architectural designer working for a large, prestigious African American-owned design firm.
 It’s owned by her godfather, Ike Johnson, an influential businessman.
-The drama begins through a chance encounter with Malik Jackson, a handsome new hire that unintentionally stirs the pot and leaves readers wanting more.
+The drama begins with a chance encounter with Malik Jackson, a handsome new hire that unintentionally stirs the pot and leaves readers wanting more.

 How can women today relate to the characters in your book?
 How relatable is your book to current events?

 We want to be loved and be in love.
 We have all been in love with the wrong man at one time or another and we have some people we just don’t trust.
 From time to time we hear the stories about how a mother has put her man before her child(ren).
 Or the woman who was out there but turned her life around to better herself and the woman who just has to have a man in her life.